 The snooker/pool table is situated in the garage – please replace the table cover after each use.

-The property has two types of refuse bins and we have 2 of each type
+The property has three types of refuse bins and we have 2 of each type

 - A blue recycling bin, for paper, cardboard, plastic or card food and drink cartons, bottles and cans.